Skip to Content

 Off Campus: Call emergency services on 999

-On Campus: Head directly to the Student Information and Welfare for immediate support.
+On Campus: Head directly to Student Information and Welfare for immediate support.
+Opening hours across our campuses are 08:45 to 16:45, Monday to Friday.

 What is Gender Based Violence (GBV)?